pinojs/pino/docs/transports.md

 logger.error('<b>test log!</b>');
 ```

-The extra parameter is optional.
-Parameters that the method [sendMessage](https://core.telegram.org/bots/api#sendmessage) supports can be passed to it
+The `extra` parameter is optional.
+Parameters that the method [`sendMessage`](https://core.telegram.org/bots/api#sendmessage) supports can be passed to it.

 <a id="communication-between-pino-and-transport"></a>
 ## Communication between Pino and Transports